marcpgg/whatfont-redditbot/README.md

 ### Disclaimer
-An API by  [Whatfontis] (https://whatfontis.com) is used to detect and recognize fonts.
+API by  [Whatfontis](https://whatfontis.com) is used to detect and recognize fonts.